Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Jasper, Alabama, is slightly lower than in larger cities within the state, it still remains a significant investment compared to other types of senior living options in the area.
 It’s important for families to consider not only the costs but also the quality and level of care when selecting the right facility.

-For seniors who require assistance with daily living tasks, Lakewood Senior Living Of Jasper I can be the perfect choice for memory care assisted living in Jasper, Alabama.
-Lakewood Senior Living Of Jasper I contains a maximum capacity of 16 dementia units.
-It provides services that include individual meal planning, emergency pendant system and assuring proper meal intake.
-Lakewood Senior Living Of Jasper I is licensed by the state of Alabama with license number D6408.
+For seniors who require help with daily living tasks, Lakewood Senior Living Of Jasper I can be the perfect choice for memory care assisted living in Jasper, Alabama.
+Lakewood Senior Living Of Jasper I contains a total capacity of 16 dementia and Alzheimer’s units.
+It provides amenities like a visiting geriatric nurse practitioner, a home-like design to encourage socialization and color-coded rooms to assist with memory.
+Lakewood Senior Living Of Jasper I is officially licensed by the state of Alabama with license # D6408.

-Located at 331 25th Street, West, Jasper, Alabama, 35501, Shadescrest Health Care Center is able to provide assistance to any Walker county older adult with ADLs and provides services like individual care plans, weight gain and loss management and assuring proper meal intake.
-Shadescrest Health Care Center contains a total of 107 dementia and Alzheimer’s units.
+Situated at 331 25th Street, West, Jasper, Alabama, 35501, Shadescrest Health Care Center is able to help any Walker county senior with daily tasks and offers services such as management of medication, pet therapy and activities tailored to dementia.
+Shadescrest Health Care Center contains a total of 107 Alzheimer’s care units.
 Its license # is N6405.

-Situated at 70 Highland Street West in Walker county, Cordova Health And Rehabilitation has a wonderful reputation for providing dementia care services to seniors with dementia or Alzheimer’s in Cordova, AL as well as those who reside in nearby areas.
-Cordova Health And Rehabilitation includes amenities like routine vital sign and health monitoring, aided morning and evening dressing and special dementia programs to lower anxiety to Walker county seniors, with license number N6404.
-Cordova Health And Rehabilitation has 114 dementia and Alzheimer’s units and offers several care levels.
+Situated at 350 Northeast 4th Street in Walker county, Walker Rehabilitation Center has a wonderful reputation for providing dementia and Alzheimer’s care services to seniors with dementia or Alzheimer’s in Carbon Hill, AL in addition to those who reside in nearby areas.
+Walker Rehabilitation Center offers amenities like wandering prevention system, assistance with choosing and putting on clothes and special lighting in all areas to help with memory to Walker county older adults, with license number N6403.
+Walker Rehabilitation Center has 59 dementia and memory care units and offers several care levels.

 In Jasper, Alabama, as in many other locations, Medicare may cover some of the costs associated with memory care, but it does not fully pay for long-term memory care services.
 Medicare, which is a federal health insurance program primarily for individuals aged 65 and older or those with certain disabilities, is designed to cover short-term, medically necessary care rather than long-term custodial care, which is typically required for individuals with memory loss or dementia.